A step by step guide explaining the time it takes to arrange an Education, Health & Care Plan (EHCP)

 - if we'll be issuing an EHCP, we’ll send you a copy of the proposed plan.
 You have up to 15 days to read it and let us know if you’re happy with it, or if you’d like any final changes made.

 - at the same time we will send the proposed EHCP to your preferred school or college to ask them if they can meet your child or young person’s needs and offer them a place.
-We'll discuss their share and discuss their response with you.*
+We'll share and discuss their response with you.*

 - if we don’t agree to issue an EHCP we’ll share all the assessment information with your child or young person’s early years setting, school or college who will use this information to improve the SEN support they provide.